Astrabrat/Astrabrat/README.md

 ##  👋 Hey there !

-I’m a PhD candidate in the *Robotics & AI* group at **Luleå University of Technology**.
+I’m a PhD candidate in the *Robotics & AI* group at Luleå University of Technology.
 My research is on advancing autonomous operations for robotic inspections in extreme environments.

 🔍 I design autonomy pipelines that let robots **plan views** and build interpretable **semantic scene representations** during inspection missions.